Background pattern

 Famciclovir Teva is not recommended for use in children and adolescents.

-If you are taking Famciclovir Teva to treat or suppress genital herpes, or if you have had genital herpes in the past, you can practice safe sex, using condoms.
-This is important to avoid infecting others.
-You should not have sex if you have genital pain or blisters.
+If you are taking Famciclovir Teva to treat or suppress genital herpes, or if you have had genital herpes in the past, you can practice safe sex by using condoms.
+This is important to prevent infecting others.
+You should not have sex if you have pain or blisters on your genitals.

-It is especially important to inform your doctor or pharmacist if you are taking any of the following medications:
+It is especially important that you tell your doctor or pharmacist if you are taking any of the following medicines:

-• Raloxifeno (used to prevent and treat osteoporosis).
+• Raloxifene (used to prevent and treat osteoporosis).

-• Probenecid (used to treat high levels of uric acid associated with gout and to increase levels of penicillin-type antibiotics in the blood) or other medications that may affect your kidneys.
+• Probenecid (used to treat high levels of uric acid associated with gout and to increase blood levels of penicillin-type antibiotics) or other medicines that may affect your kidneys.

 Taking Famciclovir Teva with food